Books Set in Asia: Southern Countries

 As fighting comes to the island, they find themselves first in conflict conditions, and then as the first female prisoners of war.
 Despite food shortages and total disregard for the Geneva Convention, the trio works hard to keep hope alive in their minds and for all the inmates.

-When We Had Wings is historical fiction based on the true story of the “Angels of Bataan.”
+When We Had Wings is a work of historical fiction based on the true story of the “Angels of Bataan.”

 For another look at the Philippines during the war years, pick up When the Rainbow Goddess Wept.